Choosing an Experienced Malpractice Attorney

 Alexander Law Group has a network of professionals who help us prove damages, future medical costs, and even lost earnings.
 The network includes some of the most trusted experts in various fields, such as:

 - Forensic Economists

 Act now, if you have been injured by a medical practitioner.
 Medical malpractice lawsuit for injuries in Virginia must usually be brought within two years from the time of injury; or five years for a case where parents are suing for medical expenses incurred by their child's injury.
+Many times there are notice requirements when bringing a case against a city or state run medical facility that can be a short as 6 months.
 The time limitations can be different for wrongful death and medical malpractice lawsuits.
 Contact us now if you think you have a case.

 Types of Medical Malpractice Claims

 When a physician is determined to be negligent, or does not perform within the standard of care that is determined to be normal or effective, it means that he has failed to use the same degree of skill and knowledge exercised by a reasonably prudent physician or specialist in that field.
 Commonly, this means: